infrahq/infra/README.md

 ## Introduction
 Securely connect any user or machine to your Kubernetes clusters.

 Infra is identity management built ground-up for Kubernetes.
-It integrates with existing identity providers like Okta or GitHub and makes it easy and secore for both humans & machines to access clusters with the right permissions.
+It integrates with existing identity providers like Okta or GitHub and makes it easy and secure for both humans & machines to access clusters with the right permissions.
 No more insecure all-or-nothing access, credential sharing, long scripts to map permissions, or identity provider sprawl.

 ### Features
 * Secure access in one command: `infra login`